AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 1. The contents of the **cycling-tuscany** folder are displayed to the right.
 Select the image `ADOBESTOCK_141786166.JPEG`.

-1. Tap or click **Select**.
+1. Select **Select**.

    ![Select asset](assets/do-not-localize/select-asset.png)

 1. The selected image is shown in the content fragment.
 The editor automatically saves the changes.

-1. Once you are finished adding content, tap or click the **Publish** button at the top-right of the editor.
+1. Once you are finished adding content, select the **Publish** button at the top-right of the editor.
 This makes your Content Fragment available for consumption by external apps.
 Then select **Now** from the drop-down.
 You can also schedule it to publish at a later time.

    ![Publish content](assets/do-not-localize/publish.png)

 1. The **Publish Content Fragments** dialog appears.
 AEM automatically performs a reference check to make sure that all necessary resources are published for your Content Fragment.
 In this case, you will also need to publish the model that you created.
-Tap or click **Publish**.
+Select **Publish**.

    ![Publish and reference check](assets/do-not-localize/publish-confirm.png)